 attr HeizArbeitszimmerMqtt subscribeSet_desiredTemperature heizung/Arbeitszimmer/desiredTemperature

-This causes the topic “heating/study/desiredTemperature” to be subscribed to and every value received from it is automatically entered into the reading “desiredTemperature”.
-In this way you can control the desired temperature of the heating thermostat via MQTT message.
+This causes the topic "heating/study/desiredTemperature" to be subscribed and every value received on it is automatically entered into the reading "desiredTemperature".
+This way you can control the desired temperature of the heating thermostat via MQTT message.

 Testing the set MQTT bridge